elastic/azure-marketplace/README.md

 # Elastic Stack Azure Marketplace offering

-### :warning: VERY IMPORTANT

-By default, this template does not configure*

-* SSL/TLS for communication with Elasticsearch via the HTTP layer through an external load balancer
-* SSL/TLS for communication with Elasticsearch via the HTTP layer through Application Gateway
-* SSL/TLS for communication between Elasticsearch nodes via the Transport layer
-* SSL/TLS for communication beween the browser and Kibana

-**It is strongly recommended that you secure communication before using in production.**

-Please read the [Configuring TLS](#configuring-tls) section for securing communication with Transport Layer Security.

----

 Easily deploy the Elastic Stack of Elasticsearch, Kibana and Logstash to Azure.

 This readme provides an overview of usage and features.
 For more comprehensive documentation,